Quant14/BeamADAS/README.md

 ## Goals of the ADAS system
 1. Detect road curvature and slow down if the vehicle speed is too high.
-2. (SCRAPPED) If the vehicle is exiting its road lane without using the relative indicator, slightly pull the steering back towards the current road lane.
+2. Smoothly reduce the closing speed to an object in the current road lane to 0 and continue driving, following from a safe distance for the current speed.
-3. Smoothly reduce the closing speed to an object in the current road lane to 0 and continue driving, following from a safe distance for the current speed.
+3. Indicate to the driver in case there is a car in either of the side mirrors' blind spots.
-4. (SCRAPPED) If the vehicle controlled by BeamADAS can not slow down quickly enough, then try to steer to the right side of the road if enough space is available.
+4. If the vehicle is moving at a speed <12 kph (e.g. parking) and an ultrasonic sensor detects too low distance, brakes are applied to avoid contact with any objects.
-5. Indicate to the driver in case there is a car in either of the side mirrors' blind spots.
+5. (Future) If the vehicle is exiting its road lane without using the relative indicator, slightly pull the steering back towards the current road lane.
-6. If the vehicle is moving at a speed <12 kph (e.g. parking) and an ultrasonic sensor detects too low distance, brakes are applied to avoid contact with any objects.
+6. (Future) Track vehicle and other objects' trajectories for more accurate LiDAR system.
-7. (SCRAPPED) If an object is closing in too quickly from behind and it is safe to do so, apply throttle to avoid collision from behind.
+7. (Future) Implement automatic system diagnostics in case of module failure.

 ## Relation between host and processor
 The host uses BeamNGpy to get live sensor data from BeamNG.tech and send it to the processor (separate microcomputer, connected via USB).
 The processor analyzes the sensor data and sends back to the host if action needs to be taken and what (set pedal inputs to x%).
 The host can then apply those changes to the vehicle inputs inside the simulation (a small BeamNG mod package is required).